pdl/Articulate/README.md

 High-level milestones:

 - Write some Proof of Concept applications in order to test out the core interface
-- Finalise the interfaces as far as possible and provide sufficient documentation and test coverage for a CPAN release
+- Finalise the interfaces as far as possible
 - Flesh out the default plugin infrastructure, develop some recommendations for writing plugins

 Right now it runs atop Dancer1, and (as of February 2015) Dancer2; support for other frameworks is a goal.